-We see many new patients who come to us because they are having symptoms of low thyroid, which is called hypothyroidism, but they have been to other medical providers who have told them that there is nothing wrong with them because lab tests are “normal.”
-We realize it can be very frustrating to not feel well, yet be told that there’s nothing wrong with you.
+Many new patients come to us because they are having symptoms of low thyroid — called hypothyroidism — but other medical providers have told them that there is nothing wrong with them because lab tests are “normal.”
+We realize how frustrating this can be.

-While hypothyroidism can occur at any age in both sexes, it is more common in women especially when they reach their perimenopausal or menopausal years.
-Additionally, other hormones wane as we age such as estrogen, progesterone, and testosterone, and your endocrine system all works together.
-Imbalances or low levels in one area can affect hormone levels in another.
+While hypothyroidism can occur at any age in both sexes, it is more common in women, especially when they reach their perimenopausal or menopausal years.
+Other hormones also wane as we age, such as estrogen, progesterone, and testosterone.
+And your endocrine system all works together: Imbalances or low levels in one area can affect hormone levels in another.

 - Relentless fatigue, even after getting enough sleep the night before

 - Weight gain

 - Inability to lose weight when following a clean diet and exercising

 - Brain fog